One-to-one meetings: a complete guide

 The frequency of your one-to-ones depends on the relationship you have with your direct report.

 Our final piece of advice here?
-Always schedule on the side of caution and allow more time than you think you may need.
-Cutting a one to one short is unhelpful and demotivating to your direct report.
+Always schedule on the side of caution and allow more time than you think you may need, using check-ins to maintain continuity and keep conversations on track.
+Cutting a one-to-one short is unhelpful and demotivating to your direct report.

 5 things to cover in a one-to-one meeting